Homemade Baby Food Recipes

 So when can I give my baby eggs?

-Because of the fact that many children tend to be allergic to egg whites, doctors advise that you avoid egg whites altogether for the first year.
-If there is a family history of food allergy, then it might be worth excluding egg whites from your baby's diet for the first 2 years.
+Because of the fact that many children tend to be allergic to egg whites, doctors have traditionally advised that parents avoid offering egg whites altogether for the first year.

 Remember, always discuss the introduction of eggs with your child's doctor.
 And if your baby has been diagnosed with an egg allergy, then you should avoid eggs altogether.